Quantifying Statistical Significance of Neural Network-based Image Segmentation by Selective Inference: Introduction

+$\bullet$ To the best of our knowledge, this is the first study to provide an exact (non-asymptotic) inference method for statistically quantifying the reliability of image segmentation results obtained from DNNs.

+$\bullet$ We propose a \emph{homotopy method} to conduct a powerful and efficient conditional SI for DNN-based segmentation tasks.
+In this study, we mainly focus on a standard convolutional neural network (CNN) as a working example and show that all basic operations in the standard CNN (e.g., convolution, max pooling) can be incorporated in our proposed homotopy-based conditional SI method.

-To the best of our knowledge, this is the first study to provide an \emph{exact (non-asymptotic)} inference method for statistically quantifying the reliability of data-driven image segmentation results obtained from DNNs.
-We propose a novel \emph{homotopy method}, inspired by \cite{le2021parametric}, to conduct a more powerful and efficient conditional SI for DNN-based segmentation tasks.
-We undertake experiments on both synthetic and real-world datasets, through which we offer evidence that our proposed method can successfully control the FPR, has good performance in terms of computational efficiency, and provides good results in practical applications.
+$\bullet$ We undertake experiments on both synthetic and real-world datasets, through which we offer evidence that our proposed method can successfully control the False Positive Rate (FPR), has good performance in terms of computational efficiency, and provides good results in practical applications.